backstage/backstage/docs/getting-started/utility-apis.md

 ## Defining custom Utility APIs

 The pattern for plugins defining their own Utility APIs is not fully established yet.
-The current way is for the plugin to export it's own `ApiRef` and type for the API, along with one or more implementations.
+The current way is for the plugin to export its own `ApiRef` and type for the API, along with one or more implementations.
 It is then up to the app to import, and register those APIs.
-See for example the lighthouse or graphiql plugins for examples of this.
+See for example the [lighthouse](/plugins/lighthouse/src/api.ts) or [graphiql](/plugins/graphiql/src/lib/api/types.ts) plugins for examples of this.

 The goal is to make this process a bit smoother, but that requires work in other parts of Backstage, like configuration management.
 So it remains as a TODO.
-If you have more questions regarding this, or have an idea for and API that you want to share outside your plugin, hit us up in GitHub issues or the Backstage Discord server.
+If you have more questions regarding this, or have an idea for an API that you want to share outside your plugin, hit us up in [GitHub issues](https://github.com/spotify/backstage/issues/new/choose) or the [Backstage Discord server](https://discord.gg/EBHEGzX).

 ## Architecture

-The `ApiRef` instances mentioned above provide a point of indirection between consumers and producers Utility APIs.
+The `ApiRef` instances mentioned above provide a point of indirection between consumers and producers of Utility APIs.
 It allows for plugins and components to depend on APIs in a type-safe way, without having a direct reference to a concrete implementation of the APIs.
 The Apps are also given a lot of flexibility in what implementations to provide.
 As long as they adhere to the contract established